cdauth/json-stream-es/README.md

 json-stream-es relies on the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) being available as global objects.
 When used in the backend, it thus requires Node.js >= 18 or a polyfill.
 In browsers, this API has been widely available since June 2022.
 If you need to support older browsers, a polyfill is required.

 json-stream-es is published as an ECMAScript module.
-If you want to use it in a Node.js project that still uses CommonJS, you need to use [dynamic `import()`](https://nodejs.org/api/esm.html#import-statements) to import the library, `require()` is not supported.
+If you want to use it in a Node.js project that still uses CommonJS, you need to use [dynamic `import()`](https://nodejs.org/api/esm.html#import-statements) to import the library; `require()` is not supported.

-To use the library in a web app that does not use a bundler, (not recommended in production), one way would be to import it from esm.sh:
+To use the library in a web app that does not use a bundler (not recommended in production), one way would be to import it from esm.sh:
 ```html
 <script type="importmap">
 	{